sambarrows/minimal-mistakes/_posts/2017-03-25-greatschools_web.md

 ## Change in Key Words

-We begin by looking at how the prevelance of particular words has changed over time.
+We begin by looking at how the prevalence of particular words has changed over time.

 Mentions of "safety" initially decline, with a bump in 2007, and now appearing to be on the increase again, possibly instigated by recent school shootings.